‘You’ve gotta live it, to give it’ Lisa Chu MD

 Self-Care is a universal concept and need.
 It’s the individual’s attitude and actions that contribute to the maintenance of their well-being and health.
 There’s general acceptance that healthy nutrition, sufficient and quality sleep and adequate physical exercise are all core self-care strategies for well-being.
 Also generally accepted is the need for human connection, a sense of purpose and healthy boundaries.
 How and to what extent we individually value and positively practice these elements varies greatly.
 Taking care of ourselves is vital for our physiological and emotional well-being, but ultimately, it’s a personal choice and responsibility.

 Personal self-care enables you to be nurtured and thrive to give the best to yourself.
-Its about the effective care of the self.
+It’s about the effective care of the self.

 How does Professional self-care differ?